15 Ways Your House Mold Is Making You Sick

 According to a study by the NSF, 55% of all pet toys were found to have mold growth.
 It makes sense.
 Since pets carry toys around in their mouths, they get covered in saliva and stay moist.
 That's the perfect environment for mold to breed.

-The Remedy Rx: The ASPCA advises washing plastic toys in soapy water and drying completely before giving back to Fido.
+The Rx: The ASPCA advises washing plastic toys in soapy water and drying completely before giving back to Fido.
 If you're cleaning a plush toy, place it in a garment bag and run it through the wash on cold with light soap.

 Your Pet Bowl Isn't Much Better